What is SUMO?#

 - invalid routing

-The following parameters will allow flows in the range of 2500 vehicles/hour/lane
+The following definition will allow flows in the range of 2500 vehicles/hour/lane:

 To increase flows even further the following settings can be used (potentially sacrificing some realism)

 <vType tau="0.5" .../>(should not be lower than step-length)